theredguild/DevSecOps-toolkit/README.md

 Unified repository with OSS security tools, just `make exec` and dive into the container!

-There are some tools that have not been integrated to the container itself, given their nature.
-For those special cases, we have a separated section below.
+There are some tools that have not been integrated to the main container itself, given their nature, but have been or will be added to the repository with an explanation on how to run them separately.

 ## Firing up the container